AdobeDocs/document-cloud-learn.en/help/sign/integrations/live-sign-microsoft-teams.md

 ---
-title: Live Sign for [!DNL Microsoft Teams]
+title: Live Sign in Adobe Acrobat Sign for [!DNL Microsoft Teams]
 description: Learn how to create an online signing experience that resembles in-person signing during a [!DNL Microsoft Teams] meeting
 feature: Integrations
 role: User